 Protecting our waters through on-the-ground projects

 The Watershed Center has led dozens of on-the-ground projects bringing more than $14 million to our region to implement our watershed protection plans.
-These projects have prevented more than 25,000 tons of sediment, 17,600 pounds of phosphorous, and 49,800 pounds of nitrogen from entering Grand Traverse Bay.
+These projects ANNUALLY prevent more than 2,232 tons of sediment, 1,6240 pounds of phosphorous, 5,361 pounds of nitrogen, and 250 million gallons of stormwater from entering Grand Traverse Bay.